-This Premier steam locomotive contains a self-powered smoke unit that outputs smoke through the smokestack on the roof of the engine.
+This steam locomotive contains a smoke unit that outputs smoke through the smokestack on the boiler of the engine.
 The smoke unit is essentially a small heating element and wick that soaks up and then heats a mineral oil-based fluid that emits a harmless smoke.
 The smoke is then forced out of the stack by a small electric fan.
-Smoke volume is controlled by the Proto-Sound 2.0 system.

-With a few easy in aintenance steps, you should enjoy trouble-free smoke unit operation for years.
+With a few easy maintenance steps, you should enjoy trouble-free smoke unit operation for years.

-When preparing to run this engine, add 15-20 drops of smoke fluid through the smokestack (see Fig. 3).
+When preparing to run this engine, add 15-20 drops of smoke fluid through the smokestack (see Fig. 4).
 We recommend M.T.H.
-ProtoSmoke, Seuthe, LGB, or LVTS fluids.
+ProtoSmoke, Seuthe, LGB, or LVTS fluids (a small pipette of ProtoSmoke fluid is included).
 Do not overfill the unit or the fluid may leak out and coat the interior engine components.